 Factor cost is nothing but factory cost; means cost incurred to produce goods and services after considering the cost of production.
-Here cost of production means amount spent to get the land, labour and capital.
+Here the cost of production means the amount spent to get the land, labour and capital.
 So this is the base value of the product as this is the amount that we need to produce a good or service.

-Then after government may give subsidy to the manufacturers based on the type of goods & service.
+Then after the government may give subsidy to the manufacturers based on the type of goods & service.
 The purpose of this subsidy is to reduce the price of basic needs to boost the export, help the farmers, or may be political.

 Market price means the price at which the consumer or final buyer purchased a product.
 So this price includes all the indirect taxes of the government, all the commissions of intermediates traders and profit of the manufacturer.
-But it does not include the value of subsidy as the subsidy amount is already paid to the manufacture to reduce the production cost.
+But it does not include the value of subsidy as the subsidy amount is already paid to the manufacturer to reduce the production cost.

 So GDP at market price = GDP at factor cost + indirect taxes – Subsidies